How to Run Sysprep in Windows 10 and 11 | Step by Step

 What is Sysprep (System Preparation) in Windows 10/11?
 Built into Windows, it is often used to prepare a system image, which can be deployed to multiple computers.
 The preparation process is also called generalizing the image.

 Each time you install Windows on a computer, the operating system assigns an unique SID (Security Identifier) on it.
-However, if you create a system image for the purpose of installing the same OS on multiple computers, the SID info will be copied to the other devices as well, which may cause some problems.
+If you create a system image for the purpose of installing the same OS on multiple computers, the SID info will be copied to the other devices as well, which may cause some problems.